-Like many women’s issues, there is something that can be done to treat incontinence.
+Like many women’s issues, there is something that can be done to treat incontinence and pelvic health issues.
 There is a way you can watch Rebel Wilson or Adam Levine movies with the comfort of knowing your seat will be dry when the credits start rolling.
 That no matter how many tears stream down your face, none will stream down your leg.
-There’s also a way to prevent incontinence so you never even have to worry about it in the first place – and it’s easy.
+There’s also a way to prevent incontinence so you never even have to worry about it in the first place!!

 GATF was started with one main goal – to let young women know about incontinence; that it does happen, but it doesn’t have to.

 From that one idea, we realised incontinence isn’t the only girl issue we don’t talk about.
 Whether it’s weird period stuff, smells or even shape, through to obscure careers or certain relationship issues, as young women, we tend to talk to our friends about a lot of things, then bottle up other stuff that is SO important!

 Knowing this about ourselves helped us grow Go Against The Flow from a simple idea into so much more.
 It helped us really focus on what young women can do when we support each other and work together – girl power!